 • One or Two at a Time: Don’t let the cleaning solution dry on the window.
 Clean a small section at a time.

-• Rinse Well: Use clean water and that wide nozzle to rinse all the soap off.
+• Rinse Well: Use purified water and that wide nozzle to rinse all the soap off—purified water ensures streak-free, residue-free results.

-• Think About Soft Washing: You can use special tools like a foam cannon to apply cleaning solutions at a much lower pressure, which is safer.
+• Think About Soft Washing: Professional window cleaning often involves using low-pressure systems (soft washing) to protect glass and seals from damage during the cleaning process.
+You can use special tools like a foam cannon to apply cleaning solutions at a much lower pressure, which is safer.

 Getting Ready to Wash Your Windows